Okeanos Cultural Adviser, New Zealand

 Safe, secure, regular, reliable and affordable transport services for enhanced sustainable development.

-To learn more about Okeanos’ current initiatives, please download our project document, “A Pan-Pacific Vaka Network: Institutionalizing Modern Polynesian Sailing Boats”
+To learn more about Okeanos’ current initiatives, please download our project document, “SAILING THE PAST INTO THE FUTURE: Building an International Network of Pacific-Designed, Modernized Sailing Canoes.”

 Sustainable Sea Transportation